ozten/TLD.js/README.md

 Skip coffee for a week and join the TLD.js movement!

-Gets you ``jsfounder`` status.
+You get ``jsfounder`` status.
 Register up to 4 domains in an exclusive 1 month window before general .js domain name availability.

 Limited to first 10,000 pledges.
 No, seriously, remember how fast JSConf sells out ;)